Create (TV network): History

-Create was launched on WGBH-TV DTV/Comcast Cable and WLIW DTV/Cablevision digital services, WNET's sister station, in 2004.
+Create TV was launched on WGBH-TV DTV/Comcast Cable and WLIW DTV/Cablevision digital services, WNET's sister station, in 2004.
 Create was launched nationally on January 9, 2006.

 In 2009, APT started looking for a national network underwriter, while seven stations had found local underwriters that covered their network fees.
 Ten stations at this time were inserting local programming.

 With rating data becoming available with more experience handling multicast channels and greater licensing fees, some public TV stations were changing their channel lineup.
 Some were dropping a network off a channel and programming it independently.
 A well-known station, WETA-TV, dropped Create on its .2 channel for an independent how-to channel in January 2012.
 The previous lack of audience data stymied efforts to find a national underwriter.
 In 2012, APT started planning for more original and exclusive programming.
 A March national pledge event, a recent new funding source for Create, with travel host Rick Steves, took in at a top 20 market about $40,000.
 Licensing fees were to be reinstated on July 1, 2012.